Palestinian stone throwing

 It has also been described variously as a form of traditional, popular protest guerrilla tactic or action, or a tactic of civil disobedience which came to prominence during the First Intifada.
 At least 14 Israelis have been killed by Palestinian stone throwing, including three Arabs mistaken for Jews.
 It has occasionally been imitated by activists among the Arab citizens of Israel.
+In many occasions IDF uses Palestinian civilians as human shields, including children, against Palestinian protesters throwing rocks.

 Stone throwing is not considered a deadly force in most countries: in the West firearms are generally not used in crowd or riot dispersals and proportionality of force is the norm, except where immediate danger to life exists.

 Stone-throwers also employ catapults, slings and slingshots armed with readily available materials at hand: stones, bricks, bottles, pebbles or ball bearings, and sometimes rats or cement blocks.
 Slingshots are often loaded with large ball bearings instead of stones.
 Since the 1987 uprising, the technique is favoured as one which, to foreign eyes, will invert the association of modern Israel with David, and her enemies with Goliath, by casting the Palestinians as David to Israel's Goliath.
 Despite there having been frequent acts of protest all over the Palestinian territories, the number of shooting incidents has been less than 3%.
-Nonetheless, the international press and media focused on the aspect of Palestinian stone-throwing, which garnered more headline attention than other violent conflicts in the world, so that it became iconic for characterizing the uprising.
+Nonetheless, the international press and media focused on the aspect of Palestinian stone throwing, which garnered more headline attention than other violent conflicts in the world, so that it became iconic for characterizing the uprising.
 According to Edward Said, a total cultural and social form of anti-colonial resistance by the Palestinian people is commodified for outside consumption simply as delinquent stone throwing or mindless terroristic bombings.